cloudytuts/website/content/en/tutorials/kubernetes/deploying-java-to-kubernetes.md

 ## ConfigMaps
 Application configurations can differ from one environment to another.
 If all configurations were to be hard-coded into your application you would lose the ability of being portable; a single image of your application could not be deployed into any environment as environment specific images would be required.

-Kubernetes provides ConfigMaps, which is a key-value pair manifest for storing your applications configurations.
+Kubernetes provides ConfigMaps, which is a key-value pair manifest for storing your applications' configurations.

 ```yaml
 apiVersion: v1